 A well-managed financial plan can help provide freedom from anxiety; it helps to calm fears.
 In the 2020 Stress in America survey conducted by Harris poll on behalf of the American Psychological Association nearly 2 in 3 adults (64%) say that money is a significant source of stress in their life.

 Even people with significant wealth worry that they will lose it.
 They need to talk with their advisor about their need for security and their risk tolerance.
 A top money goal for both women and men cited in the survey was to eliminate debt.
 Even the ability to give money away is an important part of many financial plans.
 There are ways to make gifts that are wise as well as generous and should be considered when planning.
 One client I worked with had her greatest pleasure from her ability to significantly help her church.

 Sudden wealth can bring sudden stress for couples.
 Thankfully, views about gender and financial power are changing and couples today are more in agreement on shared power and responsibility.
 Family money management is no longer assumed to be the domain of men.
 Whether the family wealth is actively managed by one spouse or both, the family will be stronger with a financial plan that reflects its needs and aspirations for the future.

 Good advice and solid planning can take the anxiety out of managing sudden wealth for you so you can enjoy the benefits!

-Heidi Clute, CFP® at Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Heidi Clute, CFP® is co-owner at Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 Clute Wealth Management and LPL are separate entities.
 Securities offered through LPL Financial.
 Member FINRA/SIPC.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.